 NOTE: The Paro town is full of Dzongs (monasteries), where you can join the monks for prayers as they wrap themselves in red robes with priceless smiles or walk down to the bed of Paro Chu and dip your feet in the cold crystalline water.
 In the evening you can stroll around the Paro City and can indulge with:

 Shopping - It is a kind of ever-no-say activity.
-In your Bhutan Tour Package, it is better for you to experience shopping in Paro.
+In your Bhutan Family Tour Packages, it is better for you to experience shopping in Paro.
 You can buy souvenirs like textiles, local paintings, wooden products, lemongrass oil and soap, red rice, and chilli flakes.
 You can explore the listed places when you are in Paro.
 Chencho Handicrafts, Paro town, Sangay Arts and Crafts, The Weekend Market

 Experience Bhutanese farmhouse - It is always an opportunity to experience typical Bhutanese village life when stayig in Paro.
 The traditional Bhutanese houses are very colorful, decorative, and follow the same architectural pattern.
 Tourist can also eat with the host family and have a good glimpse into the lifestyles of a farmer.

 Bhutanese attire - In Bhutan, the traditional attire for women refers to as Kira and for men known as Gho.
 You can also try Bhutanese attires and take beautiful photographs for memories.

 Relax and enjoy the evening.
 Try some cheese Bhutanese cuisine with local wine that will certainly relax your day long journey and sightseeing.
 Have a good sleep in the hotel at Paro.